-The Department of Human Resources' mission is to provide high quality service to attract, develop, and retain a talented and diverse workforce.
-We accomplish this through commitment to innovative practices, open communication, and collaborative partnership within a supportive equitable and inclusive environment.
+The Department of Human Resources' mission is to provide high quality service to attract, develop, and retain a talented and workforce.
+We accomplish this through commitment to innovative practices, open communication, and collaborative partnerships.

-Alachua County is actively committed to building an organizational culture that welcomes, celebrates, and promotes diversity and inclusion in all aspects of human resources management.
+Alachua County is actively committed to building an organizational culture that welcomes, celebrates, and promotes representation and engagement in all aspects of human resources management.